 In addition to teaching at Mountain Springs Music Festival, Angelica also takes photos and manages the social media for the program.
 Angelica has also been guest faculty at Moab Music Festival (2023) and she is the media and string assistant with UVYSO (2019-current).
 Her involvement in community arts educational programs is integral to her personal mission as a musician.

-In addition to performing and teaching, Angelica is currently developing a reputation as a composer.
-She was selected as one of six composing fellows in the nation through the Riding Tide New Canon Project in partnership with the American String Teachers Association (ASTA) and Hal Leonard publishing.
-She is premiering a commissioned orchestral work at the opening ceremony for the National ASTA conference in Atlanta, Georgia in March 2025.
+Angelica was selected as one of six composing fellows in the nation through the Riding Tide New Canon Project in partnership with the American String Teachers Association (ASTA) and Hal Leonard publishing.
+She premiered a commissioned orchestral work at the opening ceremony for the National ASTA conference in Atlanta, Georgia (2025).